 Damaged appliances might lengthen your treatment, so make sure to take care of them by watching what you eat and wearing a mouthguard if you play sports.
-Also, you’ll need to consistently wear the rubber bands, retainer, or other appliances prescribed by Dr. Marshall.
+Also, you’ll need to consistently wear the rubber bands, retainer, or other appliances prescribed by Dr. Cochran.

 Eating With Braces